hpyproject/hpy/docs/overview.rst

     for which an HPy loader exists, including those that do not yet exist!
 This currently comes with a small speed penalty on CPython, but for non-performance critical libraries it might still be a good tradeoff.
-  - Implementation-switching Python environments: Users can currently create Python environments for a given implementation with a set of library requirements.
-With universal binaries, users can create Python environments with any permutation of both library requirements and choice of implementation.
-This allows users to choose the best implementation for their workload.
+  - Python environments: With general availability of universal ABI binaries for popular packages, users can create equivalent python environments that target different Python implementations.
+Thus, Python users can try their workload against different implementations and pick the one best suited for their usage.
   - In a situation where most or all popular Python extensions target the universal ABI, it will be more feasible for CPython to make breaking changes to its C/API for performance or maintainability reasons.